 Buffalo Pottery is one of the easiest antique china companies to identify because they almost always have the name, Buffalo Pottery as well as a buffalo and the date stamped on the bottom of the china.
 Although the look of the maker's mark has changed over the years it is still easily identifiable as Buffalo.
 In fact, until 1940 the stamp always included the name of the customer for even easier identification.

 You can easily find antique Buffalo China on eBay, online antiques sites, local antique stores, and even garage sales.
-It was a well made item and plenty of it exists for the collector today.
+It was a well made item, and plenty of it exists for the collector today.
 Buffalo China still exists as part of the Oneida Company and is still making commercial china.
+This makes it a great choice for people planning to start an affordable china collection.